OpenNebula/docs/source/administration/references/oned_conf.rst

    - snap-create
    - snap-delete

-For more information on configuring and setting up the virtualizer please check the guide that suits you:
+For more information on configuring and setting up the Vitual Machine Manager Driver please check the guide that suits you:

--  :ref:`Xen Adaptor <xeng>`
 -  :ref:`KVM Adaptor <kvmg>`
--  :ref:`VMware Adaptor <evmwareg>`

 Sample configuration: